 Do dominant discourses around English promote a particular kind of teacher identity that is out of tune with the current realities of the job?
 This is obviously not a simple case of cause and effect, and there are inevitably various levels of ‘refraction’ (different critical responses – Goodson & Rudd 2012 & 2016) in how practitioners respond to dominant models.
 However, the ‘cultural heritage/growth through literature’ discourse has proved resilient in English teacher narratives, having survived through various incarnations of the subject.
 Indeed, Findlay argues this perspective is ‘as apposite for new entrants to the profession as for those nearing the end of their careers’ (2010: 14).
 But there appear to be critical differences between what teachers say they have been doing, and the realities and expectations created by policy initiatives.

 So how do dominant discourses influence English teacher identities, attitudes and, ultimately, practice?
 Are there alternative narratives that might encourage practitioners to assess critically their professional identities and actions?
 At this point I want to explore Mikhail Bakhtin’s concept of speech genres.
 Ways of talking about English are underpinned by socially constructed narrative templates.
 There is the ‘growth through literature’ discourse reproduced by Findlay’s informants.
 But there are also ‘oppositional’ ways of taking about the subject.
-Bakhtin argues that because ‘all the diverse areas of human activity involve the use of language’, then the ‘nature and forms’ of that language must inevitably be as diverse (1986: 60).
+Bakhtin argues that, because ‘all the diverse areas of human activity involve the use of language’, the ‘nature and forms’ of that language must inevitably be as diverse (1986: 60).
 So any subject can be spoken about in a multitude of ways.
 But for Bakhtin each ‘sphere of human activity’ develops its own ‘relatively stable types’ of utterance, or ‘speech genres’, which tend to dominate the ways of talking about a subject.
 Different types of genres exist: primary (or simple) ones equate to everyday dialogue, they are located in immediate social contexts and are related to the ‘direct utterances of others’.
 Secondary (or complex) genres are intensely ideological and tend to be ‘highly developed and organised cultural communication . . . that is artistic, scientific, socio-political and so on’ (1986: 62).

 It is these secondary genres that might be particularly influential in the construction of attitudes, identities and ideological perspectives.
 When secondary genres emerge ‘they absorb and digest various primary genres’ (1986: 62) which can give the impression that the dominant ideological form is closely connected to social reality.
 Bakhtin insists this is far from the case, and that, once absorbed, primary genres ‘assume a special kind of character’, which orientates them towards the dominant perspective.
 This ‘special character’ might mean some groups talk supportively about subjects that are ironically against their own best interests.
 By examining the inter-connections between primary and secondary genres it is possible to interrogate the ‘interrelations among language, ideology, and world view’ (1986: 62).
 ‘Growth through literature’ has been absorbed into dominant secondary genres in English teaching.
 Within these genres is a diversity of sometimes conflicting primary genres around ‘growth’, which over time have clashed and amalgamated into ‘acceptable’ contemporary models.
 ‘Growth’s’ current ‘special character’ does not incorporate Dixon’s potentially radical dialectic, making it less forceful.
 This means practitioners can use the language of ‘growth’ without necessarily seeing an ideological conflict in promoting this approach and working within existing policy constraints.